BjarnePfitzner/tangle-fl/README.md

 # Federated Learning DAG Experiments

-This repository contains software artifacts to reproduce the experiments presented in the Middleware '21 paper "Implicit Model Specialization through DAG-based Decentralized Federated Learning"
+This repository contains software artifacts to reproduce the experiments presented in the Middleware '21 paper "Implicit Model Specialization through DAG-based Decentralized Federated Learning".
 It was later adapted for personal use by Bjarne Pfitzner to facilitate further experimentation for his doctoral thesis.

 ## General Usage

 Install packages using conda: `conda env create -f environment.yml`.

 Activate environment: `conda activate tangle-fl`.

 Basic usage: `python main.py --experiment={experiment_file} {parameter.overwrite}={value}`

 Experiment configuration is managed with the Hydra package, which reads the configuration from the `config` folder.

 The project uses Weights and Biases (WandB) for logging.
 Either disable it by adding `wandb.disabled=True` to the main call, or alter the wandb setup in `main.py:58`.